convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/form-components/content-refresher.md

 ObjIcon: /images/beans/mobile/components/dynamic/images/refreshercontent_color_32x32.png
 topnav: topnavobj
 ---
-ion-refresher-content
+ion-refresher-content<br/>

-##### Defines a <i>Content Refresher</i> component.
+##### Defines a <i>Content Refresher</i> component.<br/>
 By default, Ionic provides the pulling icon and refreshing spinner that looks best for the platform the user is on.
-However, you can change the default icon and spinner, along with adding text for each state by adding properties to the child <i>Content Refresher</i> component.
+However, you can change the default icon and spinner, along with adding text for each state by adding properties to the child <i>Content Refresher</i> component.<br/>
  For more information: <a href='https://ionicframework.com/docs/v3/api/components/refresher/Refresher/' target='_blank'>Refresher</a>.

 Name | Description